 Equal opportunity employer (or EEO) statements are generally considered a ‘best practice.’
 They voice employers’ commitment to equal opportunity and diversity.
 Their role seems simple.
 But it isn’t.
 That’s because EEO statements are only meaningful if they reflect the truth.

 For some employers, equal opportunity commitment begins and ends with equal opportunity statements.
 They display mandatory “EEO is the Law” posters, add short statements to their job listings or write full-blown equal opportunity policies.
 Unfortunately, these combined efforts don’t necessarily translate into equal opportunity.

-Recently, a group of researchers conducted a series of studies to investigate how EEO policy statements impact companies’ hiring practices.
+A group of researchers conducted a series of studies to investigate how EEO policy statements impact companies’ hiring practices.
 The researchers explored the consequences of candidates masking parts of their identity by deleting racial clues, such as minority scholarships, or traditional names, from their resumes (aka, ‘resume whitening’):